MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-monitoring-configuration.md

 This monitor targets on Availability Database Health and checks the database backup status according to the threshold in days.

-By default, the monitor does not track the [Availability Group Backup Preferences](/sql/database-engine/availability-groups/windows/availability-group-properties-new-availability-group-backup-preferences-page).
+By default, the monitor doesn't track the [Availability Group Backup Preferences](/sql/database-engine/availability-groups/windows/availability-group-properties-new-availability-group-backup-preferences-page).
 If this overdrive is enabled, the monitor will track the backup location configured in the backup preferences of the availability group and will verify whether the backup on the selected replica complies with the backup frequency setting.

 The backup preferences of the selected availability group can be as follows: